 E-courses are particularly useful for this.
 You can give a hint as to what will be in the next lesson and remind them to look out for it.
 Don’t forget to encourage them to share as well.
 Give them a link to your email archive so they can catch up in case they have missed any emails in the series.

-Remember that every email is a sample the quality of your work and what they would be getting if they were to buy from you.
+Remember that every email is a sample of the quality of your work and what they would be getting if they were to buy from you.
 Try to keep emails like you would a text – short and sweet, offering links to more in-depth explanations on your website.